Authors: Pedro H. Bernardinelli, Gary M. Berstein, Masao Sako et. al

 Status: Submitted to AAS Journals, open access on ArXiv

 Out beyond the orbit of Neptune lie small solar system bodies called trans-Neptunian Objects (TNOs).
-They are rocky, icy, dirt balls that for the majority of their orbit lie far beyond Neptune, but whose perihelion exists within the orbit of Neptune, or less than about 30 AU.
+They are rocky, icy, dirt balls that for the majority of their orbit lie far beyond Neptune, but whose perihelion may exist within the orbit of Neptune, or less than about 30 AU.

 Finding Anti-symmetric Orbits